 S.1.12.
 Manual Gross Weight Entries. - A device shall accept an entry of a manual gross weight value only when the scale is at gross load zero and the scale indication is at zero in the gross weight display mode.
 Recorded manual weight entries, except those on labels generated for packages of standard weights, shall identify the weight value as a manual weight entry by one of the following terms: "Manual Weight," "Manual Wt," or "MAN WT."
 The use of a symbol to identify multiple manual weight entries on a single document is permitted, provided that the symbol is defined on the same page on which the manual weight entries appear and the definition of the symbol is automatically printed by the recording element as part of the document.
+[Nonretroactive as of January 1, 1993.]
+(Added 1992)

 S.1.13.
-Vehicle On-Board Weighing Systems: Vehicle in Motion. - When the vehicle is in motion, a vehicle onboard weighing system shall either:
+Vehicle On-Board Weighing Systems: Vehicle in Motion. - When the vehicle is in motion, a vehicle on-board weighing system shall either: